InfinityVM/InfinityVM/book/src/integration/offchain.md

 ### GetResult

-Once the InfinityVM coprocessor executes your zkVM program with the inputs, it will submit the result onchain, but you can also query the result offchain if you'd like.
-You can use the coprocessor node's [`GetResult endpoint`](../coprocessor/api.md#coprocessor_nodev1coprocessornodegetresult).
+Once the InfinityVM coprocessor executes your zkVM program with the inputs, it will submit the result onchain.
+You can also query the result offchain using the coprocessor node's [`GetResult endpoint`](../coprocessor/api.md#coprocessor_nodev1coprocessornodegetresult).
 This takes in the job ID as input and returns the job result + metadata (program ID, job status, inputs for program, etc.).

 ## Onchain vs offchain input